Research

 - Comparative studies of brain networks in non-human primates and humans: a template for study of disorders

-- Neuropathology of Autism Spectrum Disorders
+- Neuropathology and biomarkers of Autism Spectrum Disorders

 We study brain pathways and complex circuit interactions in networks linking prefrontal cortices, the amygdala, and the thalamus in non-human primates.
 These circuits underlie brain activity shifts that direct attention for flexible behavior.
 One emerging theme from this continuing work is the increased role of interactions between excitatory cortical and subcortical pathways with purely inhibitory systems in the thalamic reticular nucleus (TRN), and the intercalated masses in the amygdala (IM).
 Another major focus of our current research is to further study specialized excitatory-inhibitory interactions in the primate brain and investigate how cortical pathways interact with high-order thalamic nuclei for flexible behavior.
 We study distinct cell type and synaptic interactions in each node of these circuits, using tract-tracing, cutting-edge, high-resolution imaging and large-scale 3D-reconstruction analysis.
 Experimental approaches are complemented by computational modeling to simulate network function and dysfunction in psychiatric diseases.